Separation, Divorce, Committed Intimate Relationships

 Parenting Plans

-A good parenting plan is a co-parenting road map that sets out shared expectations and responsibilities and provides a base level of predictability for everyone.
+A good parenting plan is a road map that sets out shared expectations and responsibilities and provides a base level of predictability for everyone.
 Mediation allows co-parents to collaborate in envisioning that road map.
-While collaboration may be difficult, with support in the mediation room, parties often find they are able to come up with a plan that meets their needs much better than what a third-party decision-maker could do, and with greater durability (since they came up with it themselves!).
+While collaboration may be difficult, with support in the mediation room, parties often find they are able to come up with a plan that meets their needs much better than what a third-party decision-maker could do.

 Trailhead Mediation facilitates long-range planning and decision-making on a wide range of topics, including: